 Establishing safety goals in the workplace helps define targets and employee expectations.
 By creating a clear and concise safety program, your company is taking a proactive approach to managing risk and incidents that have probability of occurring in the workplace.
 Instead of reacting to injuries, incidents or new regulatory updates, your company can work at preventing the fallout from these risks occurring.

-Creating a safety program that enables the achievement of your safety goals, you first need to analyse and identify all hazards that are present in your workplace as well as recognise the principles of occupational health and safety.
+Creating a safety program that enables the achievement of your safety goals, you first need to analyze and identify all hazards that are present in your workplace as well as recognize the principles of occupational health and safety.
 When developing safety goals, it’s important to consider the following:

 - Identify workplace safety policies and procedures that are currently working for your company.

-- Obtain commitment from management and leadership teams to constantly track and improve safety within the organisation.
+- Obtain commitment from management and leadership teams to constantly track and improve safety within the organization.

 - Complete a risk and hazard assessment of your workplace and mitigate any unnecessary risks.

-- Analyse current risk control measures and determine ways of completing work more efficiently.
+- Analyze current risk control measures and determine ways of completing work more efficiently.